bitbite09/Used_Car_price_Prediction/README.md

 # 🚗 Used Car Price Prediction

-This project predicts the **price of used cars** based on various features such as year, mileage, fuel type, transmission, and other specifications.
+This project predicts the **price of used cars** based on various features such as Vehicle age, mileage, fuel type, transmission, and other specifications.
 It uses machine learning techniques to analyze data and build a predictive model.

 ---